Buguroo raises $11 million to detect banking fraud with deep learning and behavioral biometrics

-Buguroo, a Spanish cybersecurity startup that leverages deep learning and behavioral biometrics to help banks spot fraudulent activity, has raised $11 million in a series A round of funding led by Silicon Valley’s Ten Eleven Ventures and Spain’s Seaya Ventures, with participation from Conexo Ventures and Inveready Technology Investment Group.
+Buguroo, a Spanish cybersecurity startup that leverages deep learning and behavioral biometrics to help banks spot fraudulent activity, has raised $11 million in a series A round led by Silicon Valley’s Ten Eleven Ventures and Spain’s Seaya Ventures, with participation from Conexo Ventures and Inveready Technology Investment Group.

 Founded out of Madrid in 2010, Buguroo aims to identify fraudsters trying to imitate legitimate account holders.
 The company said it uses deep learning algorithms powered by neural networks to learn what a normal session looks like so it is better equipped to spot future fraudulent activity, which may stem from human cyber criminals or automated bots.